energywebfoundation/ssi-hub/docs/status-list.md

 `CredentialWithStatus.statusListCredential` corresponds to `StatusListCredential.statusListId` and `NamespaceStatusList.statusListId`.
 This is in line with the `id` property guidance for [StatusList2021Credential](https://w3c-ccg.github.io/vc-status-list-2021/#statuslist2021credential).

+Due to `NamespaceStatusLists` and `CredentialWithStatus` being separate aggregate roots, the design allows for a created entry which is not associated with a credential (due to a failure).
+This is a possible drawback.
-If the association of a credential to an entry is located within the `NamespaceStatusLists` aggregate root, then is is not possible to efficiently search for a credential.
+However the rationale for this is that if the association of a credential to an entry is located within the `NamespaceStatusLists` , then is is not possible to efficiently search for a credential based on credential `id`.
-In other words, if needed to look across all of the `NamespaceStatusLists` for a credential, then one would need to lock updates across all namespaces to be sure that a data wasn't inserted during the search.
+In other words, if needing to search across all of the `NamespaceStatusLists` for a credential based on its `id`, then one would need to lock updates across all namespaces to be sure that a data wasn't inserted during the search.
+(All namespaces must be locked because, based on the `id` alone, the credential could be in any namespace).

+**TODO: update the above with a note about transactions...**

 ### Class Diagram